joejoe909/LiquidWindow/README.md

 <br>

-<h3> Liquid Window is based on the resizeable Widget code found at https://wiki.qt.io/Widget-moveable-and-resizeable but has been adapted for use as a upper level, parentless Widget.
+<h3> Liquid Window is based on the resizeable widget code found at https://wiki.qt.io/Widget-moveable-and-resizeable but has been adapted for use as a upper level, parentless Widget.
 If you need a resizeable Widget this is wher you want to go!
-This File called the tcontiner is included in this repo for your refrence.
+This class/.h,.cpp file is called tcontiner is included in this repo for your refrence.
 </h3>

 <br>